Cristina

 2020

-Cristina is the photographer I thought I would be when I chose to study photography at an art school, one that travels the world and shoots for National Geographic, free and without roots.
-None of this really interested me and the dialogue I have with photography is much more complex: it does not always satisfy me, it is usually not enough for me.
-And my roots are deeply rooted in Israel, in my family, in my home.
+Christina is my middle name, the one my parents gave me when I was born.
+Christina is the photographer I thought I would be when I chose to study photography in art school, one who travels the world and shoots for National Geographic, free and without roots.
+None of this interested me and the dialogue I conduct with photography becomes more complex: it does not always satisfy, it is usually not enough.
+My roots are deeply rooted in the Israeli soil, my family, and at home.

 • Copies: 250